mankamolnar/investify-wildfly-react-FutureBillionares/README.md

 In this example we called NavBar component and passed a logged in attribute with the value: 0.

 ### 4. React components
 a.)
-Let's look at NavBar.jsx:
+Let's look at components/NavBar.jsx:
 ><c>
     export class NavBar extends React.Component {
         constructor(props) {